eashanchawla/Advent-of-Code-2021/Readme.md

 ## Advent of Code 2021

-Please note that use of pandas, numpy has been avoided on purpose.
+Please note that use of pandas, numpy etc. has been avoided on purpose.